brady800526/Practice-MySQL-Guestbook_Flask/README.md

 Save the comment by `Comments(name=name, comment=comment)` as signature, put the comment to database with `db.sesstion.add(signature)` followed by `db.session.commit`.
 In order to see all the results, we have to query all the comments and print on the landing page. index() view function have already do this, so we can use `redirect(url_for(index))` to go back to index() view function.
 Then we can see all the comments after Sign up the comment.

+## Conclusion

+In this project, we connect MySQL with guestbook page.
+Save each comment when guest leaving the comment on the sign up page.
+Finally, show all the comments on the landing page.